-This article contains the ‘best of the best’ answers from Jason Stone, Director of Sales for FRONTLINE Selling and Adam Shapiro, President of SalesReformSchool, who conducted a series: The Sales Cycle – From Start to Finish.
+This article contains the ‘best of the best’ answers from Jason Stone, VP of Revenue for FRONTLINE Selling and Adam Shapiro, President of SalesReformSchool, who conducted a series: The Sales Cycle – From Start to Finish.
 In this session they answered participant questions about how to overcome the most challenging objections and roadblocks in the B2B sales process.
 Here is a summary of all the incredible insight they provided!

 Objections vs Excuses